Privacy policy

 • IP address and the requesting provider

 We use this log data without allocation to your person or other profiling for statistical evaluations for the purpose of operation, security and optimization of our website, but also for anonymous recording of the number of visitors to our website (traffic) and the extent and type of use of our website and services, as well as for billing purposes to measure the number of clicks received from cooperation partners.
-Based on this information, we can provide personalized and location-based content and analyze traffic, troubleshoot and fix errors and improve our services.
+Based on this information, we can provide personalized and location-based content and analyze traffic, troubleshoot and fix errors, and improve our services.

 We reserve the right to check the log data retrospectively if there is a justified suspicion of unlawful use based on concrete evidence.
 We store IP addresses in the log files for a limited period of time if this is necessary for security purposes or for the provision or billing of a service, e.g. if you use one of our offers.
 After canceling the order process or after receipt of payment, we delete the IP address if it is no longer required for security purposes.
 We also store IP addresses if we have a concrete suspicion of a criminal offense in connection with the use of our website.
 We also store the date of your last visit as part of your account (e.g. when registering, logging in, clicking on links, etc.).